RiccardoScott1/talktomycrawl/article_nontech.md

 hosting and querying embedded data in RAG applications, enabling fast, scalable, and secure data access.

+To set up n8n and supabase checkout the indepth article REFTO_N8N_SUPABASE.

 ### Crawl4AI
 [**Crawl4AI**](https://docs.crawl4ai.com/) is a lightweight, open-source web crawling framework designed specifically for AI and machine learning use cases.